decentraland-scenes/POAP-Booth/README.md

-# POAP Booth and Guestbook
+# POAP Booth

 A simple scene with an interactive booth that hands out POAP tokens to certify the player's attendance to an event.
-It also includes a guestbook that can be signed.

 ![](screenshot/screenshot.png)